Robert Nickelsberg/Getty Images

-If a bank is charging its customers 4.64% for a 60-month loan on a new car, and the federal funds rate increases by a half percentage point, the lender will bump up the rate to about 5.14%.
+If a bank is charging its customers 4.64 percent for a 60-month loan on a new car, and the federal funds rate increases by a half-percentage point, the lender will bump up the rate to about 5.14 percent.
 Auto loans also benefit from being sold into the secondary market, making more investors' dollars available to finance your car purchase or refinancing.

 Touching home equity lines

-Also directly tied to the federal funds rate: your home equity line of credit, or HELOC.
-That's because HELOC rates are typically linked to the prime rate.
-When the Fed raises or lowers its target rate, HELOC rates follow suit.
+Your home equity line of credit, or HELOC, is linked to the prime rate.
+When the Fed raises its target rate, HELOC rates follow.

 Because credit card interest rates will go up, too, it still could be to your advantage to consolidate credit card debt into a lower-rate HELOC if you have the self-discipline to pay off the debt as quickly as you can.